 These steps were developed and tested in a small “proof-of-concept” dietary intervention to determine (among other things) that experienced cooks could adapt to the more precise demands with little trouble.
 That experience also showed that cooks with successful backgrounds in baking adapted most easily to the needed precision.

 Each food element must be treated as a reagent.
 That means they must be exactly the same (or as close as possible) in:

 Identity includes the vendor from which food is purchased.
-Preference should be granted for fruits, vegetables, grains and other items which are branded and nationally available.
+Preference should be granted for fruits, vegetables, grains, and other items that are branded and nationally available.
 Determining a varietal or cultivar identity and provenance transparency traceable to a specific and established source is desirable.

 While the Organic Regulations set by the United States Department of Agriculture have been substantially degraded by the addition of scores of chemicals and pesticides, it is the only nationwide standard in the U.S.

-Another consideration is the fact that most supermarket fruits and vegetables are irrigated with recycled municipal wastewater and f grown with commercial fertilizers.
-Furthermore an increasing percentage are fertilized with biosolids — a euphemism for the human feces sludge from municipal sewage treatment plants once the recycled water has been removed.
+Another consideration is the fact that most supermarket fruits and vegetables are irrigated with recycled municipal wastewater and are grown with commercial fertilizers.
+Furthermore, an increasing percentage are fertilized with biosolids — a euphemism for the human feces sludge from municipal sewage treatment plants once the recycled water has been removed.

 Currently, USDA organic regulations do not list biosolids and recycled wastewater in either its allowed or prohibited substances.

 There have been efforts by large agricultural corporations to have those included as allowed.
 However, biosolids and recycled wastewater contain scores of prohibited substances including pharmaceuticals and illegal narcotics.

 Conformance with common food consumption practices